div-donis/polymr-beta/README.md

 # polymr collaboration center & task/bug tracker

-To launch this project in localhost, for this repository then  run:
+To launch this project in localhost, fork this repository then  run:

 bundle install